gugadbrosa/foodfy/readme.md

 ## 📜 About

-The **Foodfy** project is a recipe website developed on **Rocketseat's Launchbase bootcamp**, with the aim of putting into practice all the content presented so far (HTML, CSS, JavaScript).
+The **Foodfy** project is a recipe website developed on **Rocketseat's Launchbase bootcamp**, with the aim of putting into practice all the content presented so far.

 <br>